MENTAL HEALTH WORKPLACE BLUEPRINT

 • To develop the Workplace Champion to become equipped to be a consistent support network, with their primary role being to

 support and link to other supports, not to diagnose, give answers or solutions

 • To empower the workforce and the company and maximise the investment of the Mental Health Workplace Blueprint

-• To support the Workplace Champion through 1 debrief meeting per quarter with our clinical support. (psychologist, psychotherapist).
+• To support the Workplace Champions through our ongoing personal development units and debrief meetings with our clinical support. (psychologist, psychotherapist).

 Experience has demonstrated that when the Mental Health Workplace Blueprint is delivered within workplaces, there can be an increased uptake to traditional workplace support services.
 Traditional Employee Assistance Programs can sometimes not keep up with this demand.
 Experiences has shown us that In some cases the employee does not receive the support needed.
 This can be a huge detriment to the company and the support that is available.
 When this happens it also supports the already poor perception of the Employee Assistance Program within the Australian workplace.
 Mental Health Movement can provide your company with onsite support with over 80 years of experience within the industry.
 This support includes psychologists, counsellors, psychotherapists, suicidologists and social workers

 • Increased recognition of mental health impacts in the workplace.

 • Decreased stigma of mental health issues and adoption of an "incident management" approach similar to physical conditions.

 • Increased willingness to address mental health issues with supervisors making referrals of staff.